-Recognition and Accreditation Program Coordinator Office of Legal Access Programs Executive Office for Immigration Review 5107 Leesburg Pike, Suite 2500 Falls Church, VA 22041
+Recognition and Accreditation Program Coordinator Office of Legal Access Programs Office of Policy Executive Office for Immigration Review 5107 Leesburg Pike, Suite 2500 Falls Church, VA 22041

-RE: Request for full accreditation of [ORGANZATION NAME] staff member [FULL NAME OF STAFF]
+RE: Request for full accreditation of [organization name] staff member [full name of staff]

-[ORGANIZATION NAME] is a DOJ recognized organization located at [FULL ADDRESS].
-With this application, [ORGANIZATION] is seeking full accreditation for its staff member, [NAME].
+[Organization name] is a DOJ recognized organization located at [full address].
+With this application, [organization] is seeking full accreditation for its staff member, [name].

 Enclosed, please find a completed Form EOIR-31A along with supporting documentation.
 We have included a full list of enclosures below.
+In addition, we are providing [name's] date of birth for the background check: .

-Thank you very much for your fair and rapid consideration of [ORGANIZATION'S] request for full accreditation for [NAME].
-If you have any questions, please contact me at [PHONE] or [E-MAIL].
+Thank you very much for your fair and rapid consideration of [organization's] request for full accreditation for [name].